Image

 Phase 1

-• Exclusions: You cannot join if you've had other cancer treatments recently.
+• You cannot participate if you've had certain treatments recently, like other cancer therapies or radiotherapy.

 Study details